-The board is expected to affirmatively determine that all the directors are independent except Mr. Jacobs.
-In the course of its determination regarding independence, the board is expected not to find any material relationships between GXO and any of the directors, other than Mr. Jacobs' role as the Chief Executive Officer of XPO and Mr. Wilson's role as the Chief Executive Officer of GXO.
+The board is expected to affirmatively determine that all the directors are independent except Mr. Jacobs and Mr. Wilson.
+In the course of its determination regarding independence, the board is expected not to find any material relationships between GXO and any of the directors, other than Mr. Wilson's employment with GXO and Mr. Jacobs' role as the Chief Executive Officer of XPO.